heavyk/new-setup/marriage-cOncept.md

 my life is wonderful, magical, and low resistance because I've nearly completely (much more than anyone else at this point) accepted, or actively *like* an aspect of myself; like, I do it better than everyone else. most people compete with me on that, but that's because they're competitive, and think that there  can be only *one* right way, for all the big stuff; but they're wrong, because the way you *feel* is actually what counts, because *emotion* is what's doing the attracting; the motion/action is just an amplifier of the *emotion*.
-    *emotion* is the way that one conceptualises oneself in the action. movie actors do this all the time by visualising to conjure the right *emotion*, but it's the *emotion* that's like all of the unseen (conceptual) metadata, on the perceived motion/action. so, just feel good about what you're doing and only the stuff that *feels bad* doesn't turn outt OK; or, from the opposite angle, I *want* to be doing everythting that I'm doing. therefore, I want to give less hoots each day about what others think about me/us.
+    *emotion* is the way that one conceptualises oneself in the action. movie actors do this all the time by visualising to conjure the right *emotion*, but it's the *emotion* that's like all of the unseen (conceptual) metadata, on the perceived motion/action. so, just feel good about what you're doing and only the stuff that *feels bad* doesn't turn outt OK; or, from the opposite angle: I *want* to be doing everythting that I'm doing. therefore, I want to give less hoots each day about what others think about me/us.